javascript-tutorial/zh.javascript.info/1-js/02-first-steps/10-ifelse/2-check-standard/task.md

 ---

-# JavaScript 的名字
+# The name of JavaScript

-使用 `if..else` 结构，实现提问 "What is the "official" name of JavaScript?" 的代码
+Using the `if..else` construct, write the code which asks: 'What is the "official" name of JavaScript?'

-如果访问者输入了 "ECMAScript"，输出就提示 "Right!"，否则 — 输出："Didn't know?
+If the visitor enters "ECMAScript", then output "Right!", otherwise -- output: "Didn't know?
 ECMAScript!"

 ![](ifelse_task2.svg)

 [demo src="ifelse_task2"]